-Applications for the 2014 – 2015 Gallagher Health Policy Scholar Program now being accepted
+Applications for the 2015 – 2016 Gallagher Health Policy Scholar Program will be accepted in fall 2014.

 In 2007, the AUA Board of Directors approved the launch of this annual scholar program in honor of former executive director, G. James Gallagher.
 The Gallagher Health Policy Scholar Program hopes to attract those urologists who have demonstrated a commitment to or have a keen interest in the field of health policy and who are dedicated to advancing urology’s health policy agenda.

 The past Gallagher Scholars, who are now among the current AUA health policy leaders, share their thoughts on the program.

 Dr. Averch is professor of urology and director of Endourology at the University of Pittsburgh School of Medicine.
 He is also director of the UPMC Kidney Stone Center, whose members treat and manage kidney stone disease over the long term.
 Dr. Averch earned his medical degree from the University of Pittsburgh in 1989.
 Between 1989 and 1996, he completed surgical and urologic residencies at New York Medical College, and a fellowship in endourology at the Brady Urological Institute of Johns Hopkins Hospital.
 Before joining with UPMC in 2000, Dr. Averch was assistant professor of urology and director of Endourology at the Medical College of Virginia.
 His clinical interests include endourology, stone disease, and laparoscopic surgery.
 Additionally, Dr. Averch currently serves as Vice Chair of the AUA's Quality Improvement and Patient Safety Committee.